MichaelDrogalis/lbradstreet.github.io/_posts/2015-02-13-onyx-dashboard.markdown

 There is more that could be done in the future.
 As Onyx jobs are described as data, there is the potential to allow for client side editing, manipulation, and submission of jobs.
-In addition, debug mode jobs could be run, which would place additional nodes in between each workflow node, which could stream the segment results to the dashboard client.
+In addition, debug mode jobs could be run, which would place additional nodes in between each workflow node, which could stream the (MD: sample segment results) segment results to the dashboard client.

 In addition, we are looking into best practices for monitoring cluster metrics.
-While this data would not be written to the cluster log, we could provide integration between dashboard and metrics visualisation tools.
+While this data would not be written (MD: might not be best) to the cluster log, we could provide integration between dashboard and metrics visualisation tools.
 The combination of log interpretation with cluster metrics would substantially increase the power of these metrics, as information about the cluster (peer joining or